Raihan-28011/step/Day3/README.md

 # Issues
 We have some design issues that we need to fix.
 Below we are listing those that we have noticed,
-1. The file that is being processed now, its name is not being saved anywher except argument parser. (priority: Very High)
+1. The file that is being processed now, its name is not being saved anywher except argument parser. (priority: Very High) (**DONE**)
 2. No way to compile multiple files (Priority: Low)
 3. Files are very unorganized.
 Make them organized in meaningful folders.
 (Priority: Low)
 4. Tokens are stored as `std::string` now.
 But, we need their actual representation like integers as `long long`, floats as `double`.
-(Priority: Very High)
+(Priority: Very Very High)
 5. The Error Managing system is getting too messy.
 Have to clean it up.
-(Priority: Very high)
+(Priority: Very Very high)